Window Terminology Guide for Homeowners

 Sash Width Horizontal measurement across the face of a sash.

-Screen OM (outside measurement) The width and the height of a screen including wood or metal surrounds.
+Screen OM (Outside Measurement) The width and the height of a screen including wood or metal surrounds.

 Side Jamb The side (vertical) member of a frame.